 The fair value of properties are measured individually without consideration to their aggregate value on a portfolio basis.
 No consideration is given to diversification benefits related to single property tenant risk and geography, the value of assembling a portfolio or to the utilization of a common management platform, amongst other benefits.
 As a result, the fair value of the REIT's properties taken in aggregate may differ from the fair value of properties measured individually in the REIT's consolidated statements of financial position.
-For the three months ended March 31, 2018, the REIT recognized a loss on fair value of investment property of \$9.5 million.
-The loss on fair value of investment properties in the quarter is due to acquisition costs, including land transfer tax incurred relating to the acquisition of 20 South Clark and the 7 Asset Portfolio.
-The fair value of the REIT's remaining investment properties are consistent with December 31, 2017 with the exception of 135 Queens Plate Dr. which is recorded at the committed sale price.
+For the three and nine months ended September 30, 2018 the REIT recognized a gain on fair value of investment property of \$4.1 million and \$5.4 million, respectively.
+This gain is net of acquisition transaction costs of \$12.1 million capitalized to properties.
+Without transaction costs the value creation to real estate would have been \$17.5 million for nine months ended September 30, 2018.
+The change in fair value of investment properties for three months ended September 30, 2018 is the result of certain asset revaluations, particularly on properties under contract for sale.
+The fair value of the REIT's remaining investment properties are consistent with June 30, 2018.